carlosbebe/scratch_cluster/README.md

-### Slurm Docker Project
+# Slurm Docker Project

 This project presents a slurm cluster using docker containers.

-Docker compose allows us to create an environment from docker images previously built.
+* Docker compose: It allows to create an environment from docker images previously built.
 Docker Composer will create containers as well an internal network to communicate the components.

-## Slurm

-SLURM stands for Simple Linux Utility for Resource Management.
+* SLURM: It stands for Simple Linux Utility for Resource Management.
 It is a open-source cluster management and batch scheduler for linux hpc clusters.

+## Project Content

+* Dockerfile
+* docker-compose.yml
++ slurm.conf
++ slurmdbd.conf
++ start_services.sh

 ## Cluster Arquitecture
+!!!!!!!!!!!!!
+Add Graph!!!!!!!!!!!!!!!!!

 The compose file will run the following containers: